nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **6. Index Referencing**

 **Currently:** KnottyPlanner requires users to select the `Person` from their names in order to reduce ambiguity.
-However, this can result in counteractive outcomes when handling names that are extremely long.
+However, this can result in inefficiency when handling extremely long names.

-**Plan:** To allow suers to reference the contact or wedding based on their index in the list, ensuring that the efficiency of KnottyPlanners is maintained.
+**Plan:** To allow users to reference the contact or wedding based on their index in the list, ensuring that the efficiency of KnottyPlanners is maintained.

 **7. Further CLI Support**

-**Currently:** Opening the help window creates an external popup that requires the user to use a mouse and close it.
+**Currently:** Opening the help window creates an external popup that requires the user to close with a mouse or trackpad.

-**Plan:** Enhance CLI optimisation by allowing the user to close the popup without using a mouse.
+**Plan:** Enhance CLI optimisation by allowing the user to close the popup without using a mouse or trackpad.

 **8. Contacts and Weddings Visibility**